prof-rossetti/internet-technologies/notes/javascript/datatypes/numbers.md

 ## `Math` Methods

-Also reference the functionality of the "Math" object: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math.
+For additional operations, we can use functionality provided by the "Math" object: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math.

-Constants like Pi:
+Constants like "pi":

 ```` js
 Math.PI //> 3.141592653589793
 ````

 Generating a random number:

 ```` js
 Math.random()
 ````